 2013 £m 2012 £m

-Required capital note12 3,954 3,898
+Required capitalnote12 3,954 3,898

-Value of in-force (VIF)note12 17,439 15,411
+Value of in-force (VIF) note12 17,439 15,411

-Add back: deduction for cost of time value of guaranteesnote12 196 683
+Add back: deduction for cost of time value of guarantees note12 196 683

-Expected cash flow from sale of Japan life business (25)
+Expected cash flow from sale of Japan life business (25) -

 Other items note (1,157) (1,401)

 Total 20,407 18,591

-$\hbox{'}Other items' represent amounts incorporated into VIF where there is no definitive time frame for when the payments will be made or receipts received.
-In particular, the payments will be made or receipts received.
-In particular, the payments will be made or receipts received.
-In particular, the payments will be made or receipts received.
-In particular, the payments will be made or receipts received.
-The particular is the payments of the payments of the payments of the payments will be made or receipts received.
-The particular is the payments of th$ other items includes the deduction of the value of the shareholders' interest in the estate, the value of which is derived by increasing final bonus rates so as to exhaust the estate over the lifetime of the in-force with-profits business.
+To ther items' represent amounts incorporated into VIF where there is no definitive timeframe for when the payments will be made or receipts received.
+In particular, other items includes the deduction of the value of the shareholders' interest in the estate, the value of which is derived by increasing final bonus rates so as to exhaust the estate over the lifetime of the in-force with-profits business.
 This is an assumption to give an appropriate valuation.
-To be conservative, this item is excluded from the in-force with-profits business.
-This is an assumption to give an appropriate valuation.
-To be conservative, this item is excluded from the in-force with-profits business.the expected free surplus generation profile below.
+To be conservative, this item is excluded from the expected free surplus generation profile below.

-$Cash flows \ are \ projected \ on \ a \ deterministic \ basis \ and \ are \ discounted \ at \ the \ appropriate \ risk \ discount \ rate. \ The \ modelled \ cash \ flows$ use the same methodology underpinning the Group's embedded value reporting and so are subject to the same assumptions and sensitivities.
+Cash flows are projected on a deterministic basis and are discounted at the appropriate risk discount rate.
+The modelled cash flows use the same methodology underpinning the Group's embedded value reporting and so are subject to the same assumptions and sensitivities.